 We conclude from the preceeding discussion that \(\mathcal{B}/{\rm Aut}\) usually has geometrically constructed local slices, but the differentiability failure of the reparametrization action of ${\rm Aut}$ obstructs the construction of a global smooth structure.
-The manner in which polyfold theory resolves this difficulty constitutes one of the fundamentally new concepts of the theory: A {\bf scale calculus} of scale differentiable maps between scale Banach spaces, which we introduce in more detail in Section~\ref{ss:sc}.
-It has several crucial properties: \begin{enumerate} \item In finite dimensions the scale calculus agrees with the classical calculus. \item The chain rule holds. \item It provides a framework in which reparametrization actions on infinite dimensional function spaces, such as the translation action \eqref{tau}, are scale smooth. \end{enumerate} Now polyfold theory gives \(\mathcal{B}/{\rm Aut}\) the structure of a scale manifold.
-Essentially, this is achieved by, on the one hand, enriching the smooth structure on the local slices $\cB_H$ to a scale structure: Roughly speaking this is a sequence of Banach spaces (e.g.\ Sobolev or H\"older spaces of increasing regularity) that are compactly and densely embedded to nested subspaces of $\cB_H$.
-On the other hand, the notion of smoothness for the transition maps between the local slices is weakened to scale smoothness, which requires only slightly more than $k$-fold differentiability between the Banach topologies in the scale sequence of distance $k$.
-Nevertheless, the resulting scale calculus for scale manifolds is rich enough to establish a regularization theorem along the lines of Theorem~\ref{thm:model} for suitably defined scale Fredholm sections with compact zero set.
+The manner in which polyfold theory resolves this difficulty constitutes one of the fundamentally new concepts of the theory: A {\bf scale calculus} of scale differentiable maps between scale Banach spaces; we introduce this notion in more detail in Section~\ref{ss:sc}.
+It has several crucial properties: \begin{enumerate} \item In finite dimensions the scale calculus agrees with the classical calculus. \item The chain rule holds. \item It provides a framework in which reparametrization actions on infinite dimensional function spaces, such as the translation action \eqref{tau}, are scale smooth. \end{enumerate} At this point polyfold theory gives \(\mathcal{B}/{\rm Aut}\) the structure of a scale manifold.
+This is essentially achieved in two steps, the first of which is to enrich the smooth structure on the local slices $\cB_H$ to a scale structure.
+Roughly speaking, this scale structure is a sequence of Banach spaces (e.g.\ Sobolev or H\"older spaces of increasing regularity) that are compactly and densely embedded into nested subspaces of $\cB_H$.
+The second step is then to modify the notion of smoothness for the transition maps between the local slices by weakening it to scale smoothness, which requires only slightly more than $k$-fold differentiability between the Banach topologies in the scale sequence of distance $k$.
+Nevertheless, the resulting scale calculus for scale manifolds is rich enough to establish a regularization theorem along the lines of Theorem~\ref{thm:model} for suitably defined scale smooth Fredholm sections with compact zero set.